Tokimon/vanillajs-helpers/README.md

+# Still under development
+The package is still untested and fails on certain script.
+Working on improving it.

 # Vanilla JS helpers
 This is a collection of simple, no dependency, vanilla JS snippets with the aim of making it easier to work with vanilla JS.